sequelize/sequelize/docs/getting-started.md

 });
 ```

+Internally, `sequelize.define` calls `Model.init`.

 The above code tells Sequelize to expect a table named `users` in the database with the fields `firstName` and `lastName`.
 The table name is automatically pluralized by default (a library called [inflection](https://www.npmjs.com/package/inflection) is used under the hood to do this).
-This behavior can be stopped for a specific model by using the `freezeTableName: true` option, or for all models by using the `define` option from the Sequelize constructor.
+This behavior can be stopped for a specific model by using the `freezeTableName: true` option, or for all models by using the `define` option from the [Sequelize constructor](http://docs.sequelizejs.com/class/lib/sequelize.js~Sequelize.html#instance-constructor-constructor).

 Sequelize also defines by default the fields `id` (primary key), `createdAt` and `updatedAt` to every model.
 This behavior can also be changed, of course (check the API Reference to learn more about the available options).